Skip to main content

 Google BigQuery

-The Google BigQuery App helps you monitor data and activity in your BigQuery data warehouse.
-The preconfigured dashboards provide insight into the projects, operations, queries, user management operations, user activities, and billed GBs in BigQuery.
+The Google BigQuery App helps you monitor the data and activities in your BigQuery data warehouse.
+With audit logs and analytics, the preconfigured dashboards offer insight into BigQuery's projects, operations, queries, job performance, user management operations, user activities, storage, slots, and billed gigabytes.

 The Google BigQuery App uses: